Roger Scruton: Family background

 Roger Scruton was born in Buslingthorpe, Lincolnshire, to John "Jack" Scruton, a teacher from Manchester, and his wife, Beryl Claris Scruton (née Haynes), and was raised with his two sisters in High Wycombe and Marlow.
-The Scruton surname had been acquired relatively recently.
-Jack's father's birth certificate showed him as Matthew Lowe, after Matthew's mother, Margaret Lowe (Scruton's great-grandmother); the document made no mention of a father.
-However, Margaret Lowe had decided, for reasons unknown, to raise her son as Matthew Scruton instead.
-Scruton wondered whether she had been employed at the former Scruton Hall in Scruton, Yorkshire, and whether that was where her child had been conceived.
+The Scruton surname was acquired relatively recently.
+His paternal grandfather's birth certificate recorded his name as Matthew Lowe, after Matthew's mother, Margaret Lowe (Scruton's great-grandmother); the document made no mention of a father.
+However, Margaret Lowe decided, for reasons unknown, to raise her son as Matthew Scruton instead.
+Scruton wondered whether she was employed at the former Scruton Hall in Scruton, Yorkshire, and whether it was where her children were conceived.

 Jack was raised in a back-to-back on Upper Cyrus Street, Ancoats, an inner-city area of Manchester, and won a scholarship to Manchester High School, a grammar school.
-Scruton told The Guardian that Jack hated the upper classes and loved the countryside, while Beryl entertained "blue-rinsed friends" and was fond of romantic fiction.
+Jack's father was a labourer, and a heavy drinker; he had forced Jack to leave school at the age of 14 and work as a labourer even though Jack was a bright student.
+After the end of World War I, Jack joined a teacher training school and became a school master.
+As a result, Jack became an avowed socialist, one who believed the Anglo-Saxon working class had liberated themselves from the Anglo-Norman aristocracy.
+Jack banned the siblings from reading Beatrix Potter's books because she was bourgeois and "polluted the beauty of the countryside and their wild Saxon inheritance".
+Scruton told The Guardian his father hated the upper classes and adored the English countryside and trade unions, while his mother entertained "blue-rinsed friends" and was fond of romantic fiction.
 He described his mother as "cherishing an ideal of gentlemanly conduct and social distinction that ... [his] father set out with considerable relish to destroy".